pattern

 to a limited degree or extent

-Ex: The scholarship covered partially the cost of tuition , leaving the student to seek additional funding .
+Ex: The scholarship covered only partially the cost of tuition , leaving the student to seek additional funding .

 daily words